 There are many themes — 200+ — so you have a lot of options.
 It might feel overwhelming, especially if you don’t have a particular vision.
 Maybe you want a minimalist loft, like Publish.
 If you have a big art collection to showcase, perhaps you need a gallery like Hatch or Gridspace.
 If you want a home with personality, maybe you need a space that’s bold and stylish, like Resonar; or whimsical, like Balloons; or clean and elegant, like Libre.

 Decisions, decisions!
-And within each of those broad categories, there are multiple options.
-Your loft could be dark and edgy like Vertigo or clean and bright like Watson.
-Maybe your gallery is going to share space with the written word, so you need something like React.
-It’s enough to make you want to move back into your parents’ basement.
+And within each of these broad categories, there are multiple options.
+Your loft could be dark and edgy like Vertigo, or clean and bright like Watson.
+Maybe your photographs will share space with the written word, so you need a design like React.

 Why?
 Let’s beat down another metaphor: I might admire the woman who can pull off a perfect pair of skinny jeans, but when it comes down to it, I’ll only ever be comfortable in baggy trousers.
 If I put on the skinny jeans, I’ll be self-conscious and will spend all night tugging at my clothes to get them just so.
 Eventually, I’ll give up and leave them in the closet (my closet can attest to this).

 So it is with your theme.
 Pick something that doesn’t speak to you, and you’re looking at lots of tweaks to try and make it feel like you.
 Eventually, you may find yourself blogging less and less, and all because you won’t admit to yourself that what you really love is the colorful, in-your-face look of Eighties.
 Set yourself up for blogging success by picking a theme you’ll like looking at every day.
 (Or, if you’re like most of us, a dozen times a day.
 You know you do.
 There’s no shame here.)